Lata8888/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System (Machine Learning)
-Here , we use cosine similarity, Python.
+In this project, we develop a Movie Recommendation System using machine learning techniques.
+The system leverages cosine similarity to measure the similarity between movies, implemented using Python.